ToolShedTested

 The Makita XFD131 is Makita's mid-range 18V LXT brushless drill kit, and its 16-position clutch is the finest on this list -- each setting is evenly spaced and genuinely distinct, with no overlap between adjacent positions.
 For cabinetmakers, furniture assemblers, and finish carpenters who drive screws near finished surfaces all day, that clutch precision eliminates overdriven fasteners that cause rework.

-The XFD131 kit at $140 includes a 3.0Ah battery, charger, and bag.
+The XFD131 kit at the current retailer price includes a 3.0Ah battery, charger, and bag.
 Star Protection Computer Controls -- Makita's real-time battery and tool communication system -- prevents overload and overheating by monitoring conditions and adjusting output before damage occurs.
 The LXT ecosystem includes 200+ compatible tools.

 Specs: 18V LXT | Brushless | 480 in-lbs | 0-400/0-2,000 RPM | 16-position clutch | 3.9 lbs with battery